 As your team deepens your usage of Range, you may begin to add sub-goals to (A) keep a pulse on the smaller objectives needed to achieve higher-level goals and (B) track which teams are responsible for making those steps happen.

 To learn more about how to set up your goals in Range, check out our Getting started with Goals help article.

-Once an update is shared, Range will distribute it to the relevant teams and teammates via daily email summaries, Slack team subscriptions, and Range’s Home feed.
+Once a teammate shares an update, Range will distribute it to the relevant teams and teammates via daily email summaries, Slack team subscriptions, and Range’s Home feed.

 With our Goals tool, you can rest easy knowing your team is working on the right things.
-By connecting your team’s daily work to the goals and objectives intended to guide that work, Range ensures every team member is working with a complete picture (the same picture) and is equipped to create success.Log in or create a Range workspace today
+By connecting your team’s daily work to the goals and objectives intended to guide that work, Range ensures every team member is working on what matters most.Create a goal

 If you’re looking to keep learning more about Goals and how to use it, take a look at our Getting started with Objectives help article.